-Stev: Can you appreciate light now?
+Stev: But can you appreciate light now?

 Tony: I certainly can.

 Tony: Well I think they thought it was the devil’s music.
 We won’t go into that, but my parents really had nothing to do with me in the industry at all.
 Don’t know if they liked it or they didn’t like it.
 My nieces and nephews and all that think I’m cool.
-Before when both parents have passed but before my mother died, she realized how well I’ve done in the industry.
+Before, well, both parents have passed but before my mother died, she realized how well I’ve done in the industry.
 It was good to see that she acknowledged that I made my living in everything that I own from my career.

 Stev: Was that important to you as a person?